Home / barry-bonds-net-worth-fame-and-professional-career

 Barry Lamar Bonds is an American former professional baseball left fielder he also played 22 seasons in Major League Baseball.
 He is also known to be the best baseball player of all time.
 Bonds was a member of the Pittsburgh Pirates from 1986 to 1992 and the San Francisco Giants from 1993 to 2007.

-Let's look into Barry Lamar Bond's career history, accolades, and net worth.
+Let's look into Barry Lamar Bond career history, accolades, and net worth.

-Barry Lamar Bond’s net worth is estimated to be $100 million.
+Barry Lamar Bond net worth is estimated to be $100 million.
 He made a total salary of $188,245,322 during his career.
 2005 was his highest-paying year, with a base salary of $22 million.
 That's equal to making about $30 million in current dollars.
+Don Russ 1986 Barry Bonds Rookie card Baseball Trading The rookies the condition of the Barry Bonds RC mint is · $50.00 or best offer.
+Shipping costs $4.46.

 Best Paid Athletes